-Cancer That Begins Above the Back of the Throat Behind the Soft Palate
+Cancer That Begins Above the Back of the Throat Behind the Roof of Your Mouth (Soft Palate)

 Nasopharyngeal cancer originates from the mucosal lining of the nasopharynx.

-Nasopharyngeal cancer affects less than one in every 100,000 people in North America but is more common in Southeast Asia North Africa and among the Inuits in Alaska.
-Researchers aren’t completely sure what causes nasopharyngeal cancer, but it is more common in males and between the age of 30-50.
+Nasopharyngeal cancer affects less than one in every 100,000 people in North America but is more common in Southeast Asia north Africa and among the Inuits in Alaska.
+Researchers aren’t completely sure what causes nasopharyngeal cancer, but it is more common in men between the age of 30-50.
 Other risk factors include:

 - Consuming a diet rich in salt-cured fish, meats and vegetables (this includes popular foods such as beef jerky, bacon, corned beef, ceviche, anchovies or dried cod)